 The Darling river run small group tour

 A 14 day small group tour that begins and ends in Sydney.
-For mature and senior travellers this small group tour travels along the Darling, through amazing landscape setting that have shaped the country of New South Wales including Malle country, we visit Aboriginal sites of importance, stay at station homesteads, and regional historic hotels, meeting the people, encountering the wildlife of the Murray Darling Basin and learning of the riverboat history of the rivers.
-This is definitly an experience to be remembered as part of our collection of escorted Outback tours of Australia.
+For mature and senior travellers this small group tour travels along the Darling, through amazing landscape setting that have shaped the country of New South Wales including the Mallee forests in Malle country, we visit Aboriginal sites of importance, stay at station homesteads, and regional historic hotels, meeting the people, encountering the wildlife of the Murray Darling Basin and learning of the riverboat history of the rivers.
+This is definitely an experience to be remembered as part of our collection of escorted Outback tours of Australia.

-The Darling is refffered typically as part of The Murray-Darling Basin.
+The Darling is referred typically as part of The Murray-Darling Basin traversing much of outback NSW.
 This basin is unique and contains much of importance in Australia's Aboriginal and European heritage, from the earliest days of Aboriginal life, to the European exploration and then on to the present day.
-It could be considered to be part of the essence of Australia - the cultural and historical heritage of the people, the riverboat trade, station life and the life of the towns is revealed in so many places.
+It could be considered to be part of the essence of Australia - the cultural and historical heritage of the people, the riverboat trade, station life and the life of the towns is revealed in so many places via the river system.
 Odyssey traveller has developed its collections of Australian tours around History, culture and landscape, here close to Sydney over 2 weeks for the traveller either as a couple or solo traveller so much is revealed via the Darling river.

 The Darling river

 The Darling River meanders through New South Wales from its origins in Queenslands' Darling Downs till it meets the mighty Murray River at Wentworth.
 It is a significant landmark in Outback Australia.
-Much of the pioneering history of the region has centred on the river, and it remains vital for agriculture, horticulture and town life.
-Joining a small group tour following the Darling river will take you through the traditional lands of the Ngemba and Barkindji peoples, to who the river in an integral part of their lives and lifestyle
+Much of the pioneering history of the region has centred on the river, and it remains vital for agriculture, horticulture and town life and before that for the and the river is deep in and evidence of including trade.
+Joining a small group tour following the will take you through the traditional lands of the Ngemba and Barkindji , to who the river is an integral part of their lives and lifestyle.

 WHAT TO BRING: Casual clothes, a jacket, comfortable walking shoes or boots, water bottle and back pack, a hat, sunscreen and insect repellent are advisable.
 Please use a small suitcase or bag and a day bag can accompany you in the vehicle - don't forget your camera!

-- Field guides covering Birds, Wildflowers, Trees, Mammals and Pals/Ferns are carriend in the coach
+- Field guides covering Birds, Wildflowers, Trees, Mammals and Pals/Ferns are carried in the coach.

 Overview: From Sydney we travel north following the Peats Ridge Road through Kulnurra to Mogo Creek campground for morning tea and a short walk to some rockshelter art sites.